aws-samples/eks-workshop-developers/website/docs/eks/python/about-otel-instrumentation.md

 ```

 Once the add-on is created.
 Create the OpenTelemetryCollector CRD object using the below command which contains the configuration for the OTel Collector which will be pushed
 as a side car container.
+The default opentelemetry configuration sends traces to us-east-1.
+If you want to send traces to a different region, change the region over this [line](https://github.com/aws-samples/python-fastapi-demo-docker/blob/aws-opentelemetry/eks/opentelemetrycollector.yaml#L34)
+before applying ``opentelemetrycollector.yaml``

 ``` bash
 kubectl apply -f eks/opentelemetrycollector.yaml